Pedestrian Crossings

 View the Guidelines to Identify Pedestrian Crossing Treatments

-The city has eleven pedestrian hybrid beacons (PHB).
-The PHB's are sometimes referred to as a High Intensity Activated Crosswalk (HAWK).
-PHB's are installed on busy streets, and in high pedestrian areas, to help make crossing safer.
-Unlike traditional traffic signals pedestrian hybrid beacons operate only when a pedestrian pushes the crossing button.
+Scottsdale uses Pedestrian Hybrid Beacon crosswalks on busy streets and in high pedestrian areas throughout the city.
+Unlike traditional traffic signals, pedestrian hybrid beacons operate only when a pedestrian activates the crossing button.
 Vehicles are free to move through the intersection when no one is crossing the street and should respond to yellow and red lights as they would with any other traffic signal.

 Rectangular Rapid Flashing Beacon